Revelation 10:8

 that can happen.
 The first thing is that the Bible can taste bitter.
 The Bible

 has a high and pure moral standard.
-When I look into the Bible I can easily see
+When we look into

 The Bible can taste very bitter, but to